Why India's rape crisis shows no signs of abating

 'Legitimising rape'

 India is not alone when it comes to high rates of incidence of rape.
-But many believe patriarchy, feudalism and a skewed sex ratio may be making matters worse.
+But many believe patriarchy and a skewed sex ratio may be making matters worse.
 There is public apathy as well: the rights and security of women never become election issues.

 Rape can also be ingrained and justified in cultures.
 When Goths attacked Rome in 410 AD St Augustine called wartime rape an "ancient and customary evil".
 An ancient Indian treatise, according to American Indologist Wendy Doniger, "legitimised rape as a form of marriage and gave some degree of legal sanction, retroactively, to women who had been raped".